You’ve probably been told that if you want your muscles to grow, all the exercises you do should be taken through a full range of motion (ROM).

 You don’t have to use a full range of motion on all exercises, all of the time.
 It’s far better to modify an exercise so that you stop an inch or two short of a full ROM than to use 100% ROM all of the time and end up injured because of it.

 This doesn’t mean that you’re cheating.
-You’re just making intelligent training decisions designed to keep your joints strong and healthy.
+You’re just making intelligent training decisions designed to reduce the risk of injury and keep your joints healthy.